 The NJDOH Center for Health Statistics serves as the Healthy New Jersey data support team.

-Targets for the objectives will be set using science-based methods, for example:
+Targets for the objectives will be set following Healthy People 2030's target-setting guidance and may include:

 There are lots of ways you can get involved with HNJ2030!